Monday, November 3, 2025

 Treat quality issues as learning moments.
 When people feel they must hide mistakes or face the consequences of them, they burn out faster.

-Visible impacts
+Visible impact

 Close the loop on root cause fixes.
 Show that complaint feedback leads to positive change across the entire business.
 Nothing drains energy like firefighting the same preventable issue.

-Metrics that track burnout risk
+Metrics that help track burnout risk

 Active caseload by complexity per person